 This no-bake recipe is easy, delicious, and perfect for serving family and friends.
+It is a great way to satisfy any candy crisis or sweet tooth.

 How to Make Chocolate-Covered Dates?

-For this recipe, you will need a few pantry ingredients and a few minutes to stuff, chill, then dip into melted chocolate.
+For this recipe, you will need a few pantry ingredients and a few minutes to stuff, chill, and then dip into melted chocolate.
 Then chill again.

-Medjool Dates: Choose organic Medjool dates, and keep in mind, you may have to slice them and remove the pits if they are not already pitted.
+Medjool Dates: Choose organic Medjool dates, and keep in mind, that you may have to slice them and remove the pits if they are not already pitted.

 Peanut Butter: Choose creamy peanut butter for this recipe.
 Also, if you prefer, you can use chunky peanut butter.
 They both will work with this recipe.